Deadline:

 Goals

-• be able to decide how participatory approaches can be useful for your own research project
+- Evaluate how participatory approaches can enrich your own research or practice.

 Opportunity is About